MarcusGrum/AI-Lab/Readme.md

 After Ubuntu installation, set up the `softraid` specified before.
 Detailled steps can be found at `https://ahelpme.com/linux/lvm/ssd-cache-device-to-a-software-raid5-using-lvm2/`.

+1. Install `geparted` for dealing with storage in a plug-n-play manner.

 1. Use `gparted` to create a partition manually on each `sda`.
 Consider `unformated` as file system, here.
 Further, set up a partition in the NVME SSD device to occupy only 91% of the space to have a better SSD endurance and in many cases performance.

-1. Install lvm2 and enable the lvm2 service
+1. Install lvm2 and enable the lvm2 service.
+   But first, have a look on the individual storage devices and verify its partitions:

 	```
 	sudo su